Hedgehog Food List: What to Feed Them With?

 Acceptable Snack Foods

-These foods are decent hedgehog meal alternatives to offer some variety in their diet, but should be fed only occasionally in small portions (1 tablespoon or less).
+These foods are decent hedgehog meal alternatives to offer some variety in their diet but should be fed only occasionally in small portions (1 tablespoon or less).

 - Insects: